 How hard can it be to sell your home – privately, i.e. sale by owner?
 Well, if statistics are anything to go by, selling a house privately is no easy feat.

 88% of houses sold in the USA were through a real estate agent or broker.
-While reluctant to agree to their fees, most homeowners appreciate that realtors have the skill, knowledge, and patience to make it through the sales process and the finish line.
+While reluctant to agree to their fees, most homeowners appreciate that realtors have the skill, knowledge, and patience to make it through the sales process and finish.

 What can be the trickiest part of selling your home privately is knowing the expected sales price.
-Real estate agents are working in the local market all the time, and it’s their market knowledge of current sales of similar properties that help set the right price expectation with prospective homebuyers.
+Real estate agents are working in the local market all the time.
+Their market knowledge of similar properties helps set the right price expectation with prospective homebuyers.
 But how hard can it be to work out what to list your home for?

 If you want to sell your home privately to save on real estate fees in the thousands, then read on.

 How To Put A Price On Your Home